-The Saturn's main competitors were the Sony PlayStation and from 1996, the Nintendo 64.
+The Saturn's main competitors were the Sony PlayStation released in 1995 and the Nintendo 64 released in 1996.
 It was replaced by the Sega Dreamcast in late 1998.

 In the early 1990s the video game industry was going from strength to strength.
-Sega were in engaged in global market battle with market leaders, Nintendo, and each were keen to demonstrate their console was superior.
-But having peaked in 1993, the Mega Drive was beginning to show its age.
+Sega was engaged in a global market battle with the other market leaders Nintendo and Sony; each were keen to demonstrate how their console was superior, but having peaked in 1993 the Mega Drive was beginning to show its age.
 Competition was growing, and it seemed only a matter of time before it was replaced with something more advanced.

 Sega had originally focused much of its efforts into making the Mega Drive a success in North America and Europe.
 It had also been a hit in many smaller markets, most notably Brazil, but the system had failed to capture the hearts and minds of the Japanese public.
 Believing that at the turn of the decade Japan should be the main target, the Sega Saturn project began with a focus to succeed in that market.
 With Nintendo unlikely to release its successor system for a good number of months, Sega felt that, similar to their performance in the US, they could claw back some of Nintendo's market share.

-The Saturn was designed with two CPUs and six other processors, making it extremely difficult to achieve the absolutely maximal performance of the console.
-In many ways, the Saturn was ahead of its time: most modern computers and consoles use multiple CPUs, or at least CPUs with multiple cores.
+The Saturn was designed with two CPUs and six other processors.
+The main disadvantage of the dual CPU architecture was that both processors shared the same bus and had no dedicated memory of their own beyond a 4 kB on-chip cache, which could be configured as a 2 kB cache with 2 kB of local RAM.
+This meant the second CPU would often have to wait for the first CPU to finish, reducing its processing ability – because all data and program code for both CPUs was located in the same shared 2 MB of main memory (DRAM and SDRAM).
+This unusual design had previously been employed in the Sega 32X, too.
+Unfortunately this made it extremely difficult to achieve the absolutely maximal performance of the console.
+In many ways, the Saturn was ahead of its time; most modern computers and consoles use multiple CPUs, or at least CPUs with multiple cores.
 However, this parallel-processing design was too complex for many game developers.
-Frequently, programmers would only utilize one CPU to avoid some of the trouble in programming for the Saturn.
+This had the unfortunate effect of causing many programmers to utilize only one CPU to avoid some of the trouble in programming for the Saturn.
 Yuji Naka is rumored to have claimed that "only one in 100 programmers are good enough to get that kind of speed out of the Saturn".
-This, however did not stop Sega using extensively in their US-based marketing, in an attempt to prove the system was more powerful than the PlayStation.
+This, however did not stop Sega from using this extensively in their US-based marketing, in an attempt to prove the system was more powerful than the PlayStation.
 Third-party development was further hindered by the lack of a useful Software Development Kit.
-Because of this, many Saturn games needed to be written in assembly language to achieve decent performance on the hardware.
+Because of this many Saturn games needed to be written in assembly language to achieve decent performance on the hardware.

 Nonetheless, the console had other disadvantages in the graphical department.
-A main one of these – particularly when compared to its direct rival, Sony's PlayStation – was its lack of flexible and correctly functioning hardware-aided transparency.
+A main one of these, particularly when compared to its direct rival the Sony's PlayStation, was its lack of flexible and correctly functioning hardware-aided transparency.
 Later games like Burning Rangers used specific software emulation to offer transparency effects, but by then the damage had been done.
 Another shortcoming was the Saturn's absences of light-sourcing and hardware-based video decompression ability, the latter being a major disadvantage during a time when full-motion video was quite popular.

 From a development standpoint, the above-outlined array of complications or outright limitations of the Saturn in the areas of architecture, programming, and 3D graphics meant that it quickly started losing out on third-party support to the PlayStation.